 MySQL Utilities is a package of utilities that are used for maintenance and administration of MySQL servers.
-These utilities encapsulate a set of primitive commands, bundling them so they can be used to perform macro operations with a single command.
-MySQL Utilities can be installed with MySQL Workbench or as a standalone package.
+These utilities encapsulate a set of primitive commands, and bundles them so they can be used to perform macro operations with a single command.
+They can be installed with MySQL Workbench or as a standalone package.

 The utilities are available under the GPLv2 license, and are extendable using the supplied library.